harrymkt/hguinav/demo/content/docs/documentation.md

 # Documentation Site
 Hguinav supports built-in documentation template that allows you to create list base documentation pages.
 Each section, starting at content/, you can create a subsection documentation.
 You can also look the docs folder of this theme demo.

-**Note**: documentation uses weight sort style by default.
+**Note**: documentation uses both Weight and Title sort styles by default.
 Please note that when using weight, you also need to set for subsections.

 ## Setup
 First, create first documentation section in content folder, and add _index.md to it containing the following frontmadder.
 For this documentation, we will create docs folder and use YAML for frontmadder.